 Boughton Green Road

-Students are required to study six modules at each stage – how many will be in the Law field will depend upon whether you are studying Law as a major subject, a minor subject or as part of a joint honours degree.
+You will be required to study six modules at each stage – how many will be in the Law field will depend upon whether you are studying Law as a major subject, a minor subject or as part of a joint honours degree.
 If you are majoring in Law and wish to use your degree to satisfy the professional legal bodies for exemption purposes, at least two thirds of your degree must be in Law and must cover the foundation subjects identified by the Solicitors Regulation Authority and Bar Standards Board.
-Guidance is given to those students who are interested in achieving this when they are making their module choices.
+Guidance is given to those who are interested in achieving this when they are making their module choices.

-Students will be introduced to the core disciplines that underpin the academic analysis of both courses.
+You will be introduced to the core disciplines that underpin the academic analysis of both courses.
 Stage one explores the introduction of Law and Criminology through compulsory modules and provides an excellent foundation of knowledge for students to advance to stage two.

-Modules take students into more detailed and developed areas, considering the wider issues and debates surrounding Law and Criminology.
+Modulesat stage two allow you to explore more detailed and developed areas, considering the wider issues and debates surrounding Law and Criminology.

 At this stage, you will have the opportunity to develop specialised and intensive study on areas and aspects of Law and Criminology that you find particularly interesting.